Tornadoes of 2018: August 3 (Canada)

 A violent EF4 tornado struck rural areas of Manitoba, Canada, on August 3—the first (and only) violent tornado in North America in 2018 and the first violent tornado in Canada since an F5 tornado struck Elie, Manitoba in 2007.
 The tornado first impacted areas near Alonsa and Silver Ridge, with multiple homes and mobile homes damaged or completely destroyed along this portion of the path.
 A couple of homes were leveled or swept away, with only the foundations left behind.
 Numerous vehicles, trailers, and tractors were thrown and destroyed as well.
 The tornado impacted Margaret Bruce Beach before dissipating over Lake Manitoba, where cabins were destroyed, RV campers and vehicles were thrown into the lake, and public restroom facility buildings were swept away with only the foundation slabs and bolted-down toilets left behind.
 Numerous trees were snapped, debarked, and denuded along the path, and aerial photography revealed a distinct ground scar left behind by the tornado.
 One person was killed near Alonsa, and two others sustained significant injuries.
 The tornado reached a width of 800 m and remained on the ground for at least 20 minutes This was the first fatal tornado in Canada since the 2011 Goderich, Ontario tornado.
+This would also be the last violent (EF4 or higher) tornado in Canada until 2023.
+It was also tied for the strongest tornado of 2018 with an F4 tornado in Brazil.

+August 5 (Haiti)

+An extremely rare tornado caused major damage in the town of Fonds-Verrettes, in southeastern Haiti.
+Three people were injured by the tornado, and at least 30 families were left homeless.
+27 homes were damaged, while seven were completely destroyed.

+August 12 (China)

+The first ever documented tornado outbreak in Chinese history occurred as a result of Tropical Storm Yagi (2018), which produced 11 tornadoes.